-“The concept of not paying taxes on retirement savings is a myth,” said Bobbi Rebell, CFP and host of the Financial Grownup podcast.
+“The concept of not paying taxes on retirement savings is a myth,” said Bobbi Rebell, CFP and co host of the Money with Friends podcast.
 “The truth is that you pay tax — it is just a question of when, and on how much income.”

 Depending on the investment vehicle you choose, you’ll either pay taxes on the money when you earn it or when you withdraw it in retirement.